arduino-libraries/Arduino_PowerManagement/README.md

 For scenarios demanding drastic power conservation, the Deep Sleep Mode drastically reduces the board's power usage.
 It's suitable for long-duration, battery-dependent applications where occasional wake-ups are sufficient.
 This mode restarts the board on wakeup, effectively running the `setup()` function again.

 #### Low Power Measurements
 Here's a table with the current consumption you can expect from each board in Sleep and Standby modes.
-Clicking on any of the values in the table above will send you to an image of the measurments for that specific scenario.
+Clicking on any of the values in the table above will send you to an image of the measurements for that specific scenario.

 |  	| Arduino Portenta C33 	| Arduino Portenta H7 Lite 	| Arduino Portenta H7 	|
 |---	|---	|---	|---	|